WillPower3309/awesome-dotfiles/README.md

 - `keys.lua`: Contains keybinds
 - `rules.lua`: Contains window rules
 - `theme.lua`: Contains theme variables
+- `tags.lua`: Contains tag (aka workspace) information, edit this to change the application that launches when the add tab button is pressed while a given tag is active, or edit the tag's icon
 - `wallpaper.lua`: Contains wallpaper time changing functionality
 - `icons`: stores icons used in WM
 - `wallpaper`: stores wallpaper